 Genesis is a book about how things began, and one of its many remarkable stories concerns the origin of the world’s languages.
-According to the Hebrews, the languages of today originated rather late in history.
-Mankind after the Flood had now spread across the earth, and in Mesopotamia people were building cities, including Uruk, Nineveh and Babylon.
-A man called Nimrod was forging the world’s first kingdom out of these cities, with Babylon, or Babel, evidently intended as its political and religious capital.
-Within it, a tower soared towards heaven.
+According to Genesis, the languages of today originated rather late in history, when people in Mesopo-tamia were building cities.
+A man called Nimrod was forging the world’s first kingdom out of the first cities, and intended Babylon, or Babel, to be its political and religious capital.
+Within the capital, a brick-built tower soared towards heaven.
 Then God came down, and not liking what he saw, confused their language.
 They scattered across the whole earth and thereby confused the language of all the earth.

 Truth or fiction?
-Our initial reaction, generally, is fiction.
-On the other hand, Genesis presents the story on the footing that it really happened, at a definite time, in a definite place.
+Probably our initial reaction is fiction.
+On the other hand, Genesis presents the story on the basis that it really happened, at a definite time in a definite place.
 Suppose that it did, or that you met someone who had investigated the story and believed that it did.
 What kind of evidence might persuade you that he was right?

-Having thought about it a while, you would probably ask for three kinds of evidence.
-First, since the story is an Israelite tradition about an event that took place outside Israel, you might, first, ask whether there was any reflection of it in the traditions of Mesopotamia, the country concerned.
-Second, you might want some evidence that languages had not evolved from animal grunts over hundreds of thousands of years but, on the contrary, could all have originated just a few thousand years ago.
-And third, you might ask to see some archaeological reflection of the event: not only of its impact directly on Mesopotamia, but also of the processes, whatever they were, that subsequently caused languages originating at Babel to be spoken by peoples all over the world.
+Having thought about it a while, you might ask for three kinds of evidence.
+First, since the story is an Israelite tradition about an event that took place outside Israel, you might ask whether there was any reflection of it in the traditions of Mesopotamia, the country concerned.
+Second, you might want some evidence that languages had not evolved from animal grunts over hundreds of thousands of years but could, whether or not they all did, have originated just a few thousand years ago.
+And third, you might ask to see some archaeological reflection of the event: not only of its impact directly on Mesopotamia but also of the processes, whatever they were, that subsequently caused languages originating at Babel to be spoken by peoples all over the world.

 Myth, it must be said, is not a straightforward kind of evidence.
-We are used to the fact that ancient societies remembered the past in terms of stories about gods rather than history, but it is a strange fact nonetheless.
-They processed historical experience according to a view of reality very different from our own.
-The Babel story itself touches on this when it implies that the leader of the country, a man called Nimrod, knew the supreme deity whom the Israelites called Yahweh.
-The tower which he built was a ziggurat, a brick-built mountain with a stairway to heaven, and that detail links him with the polytheistic system.
-Ziggurats were the most prominent features of Babylonian cities right down to the first millennium BC, and their express function was to allow the gods, the sons of the supreme deity, to descend from heaven so that they could take up residence on earth.
+We are used to the fact that ancient societies remembered the past in terms of stories about gods, processing historical experience according to a view of reality very different from our own.
+The Babel story itself touches on this when it implies that the leader of the country, a man called Nimrod, knew the supreme deity the Israelites called Yahweh.
+The tower which he built was a ziggurat – a brick-built mountain with a stairway to heaven – and that detail links him with the polytheistic system.
+Ziggurats were the most prominent features of Babylonian cities right down to the first millennium BC, and their express function was to allow the gods – sons of the supreme deity – to descend from heaven so that they could take up residence on earth.
 Was it the introduction of polytheism that provoked Yahweh to confuse Babel’s language?

-If the confusion of language was provoked by a revolution in ideology that had no interest in remembering the event for what it was, it may be precisely the rise of polytheism that testifies most directly to the event.
-Genesis might preserve the only historical account of the event (albeit a highly worked-up version of an originally oral tradition) because only the Israelites, and even then, only a small minority amongst them, remained untouched by that revolution.
+If the confusion of language was provoked by an ideological revolution that had no interest in remembering the event for what it was, it may be precisely the rise of polytheism that testifies most directly to the event.
+Genesis might preserve the only historical account of the event (albeit a highly worked-up version of an originally oral tradition) because only the Israelites – and even then, only a small minority of them – remained untouched by that revolution.

 as many as were put there [in those lands],